RobinBoers/dotfiles-legacy/README.md

 # dotfiles
+My dotfiles for various programs and setups.

+### Openbox setup
-My personal dotfiles.
-I use the Arc-Dark theme for openbox,<br>
+I use the Arc-Dark theme for openbox,
 the Adwaita-Dark theme for GTK+ and the Yaru icon theme.

-I also added some config files for different applications, like Windows Terminal, vscode and atom.

-If the rofi theme doesnt work, try installing rofi 1.6.1 from source or remove the  configuration part (the icons)
+The dock (plank) is on the left like in unity and for the wallpaper Im using nitrogen.

+### i3 setup
+For my i3 setup I use the default bar/panel (i3bar) that I customized a bit.
+I also added some keybindings for stuff.
+I use both dmenu and rofi.
+I made the themes for both match the i3bar theme.
+Also using nitrogen for the wallpaper here.
+For both the GTK+ and QT theme Im using Breeze.
+Terminal is Konsole.
+Breeze icons.

+### Qtile setup
+Also using the default panel in this setup.
+I customized it to use the frontend-delight color theme.
+I use gaps because I like them.
+Keybindings for most regular stuff.
+Also keybinded the media buttons using playerctl and the brightness stuff with xbacklight.
+Using kvantum KvGnome for QT and Adwaita dark for GTK+.
+Using nitrogen for the wallpaper and using Breeze icons.